EvoGuard: An Extensible Agentic RL-based Framework for Practical and Evolving AI-Generated Image Detection: Experiments

 For evaluation, we use LOKI \cite{loki}, Bfree \cite{bfree}, and CommunityForensic \cite{cf}.
 LOKI is a recent comprehensive benchmark for synthetic-content detection, containing images from multiple sources with broad content diversity.
 The Bfree test set contains different versions of the same images collected from social networks, making it suitable for evaluating robustness to artifacts unrelated to forgery.
 CommunityForensic includes fake images generated by thousands of generators.
 Because its evaluation set is excessively large, we sample a subset of it.
 Together, these three datasets form a strong benchmark for effectively assessing the performance of \ouragent~and baseline methods in complex and diverse in-the-wild settings.

-\textbf{Implementation Details. } \ouragent~uses Qwen3-VL-4B-Instruct \cite{qwen3vl} as the base model.
-We use the AgentLoop module in the VeRL framework \cite{verl} to conduct GRPO training and evaluation with multi-round tool calls.
-We set the learning rate to $1\times10^{-6}$ and the KL loss coefficient to 0.001.
-Note that only the agent is trained, while all tools remain frozen.
+\textbf{Implementation Details. }\ouragent~uses Qwen3-VL-4B-Instruct \cite{qwen3vl} as the base model.
+We conduct GRPO training with multi-round tool calls using the AgentLoop module in the VeRL framework \cite{verl}, with the learning rate set to $1\times10^{-6}$ and the KL loss coefficient to 0.001.
+Only the agent is trained, while all tools remain frozen.

-\textbf{Comparative Methods. } To ensure a comprehensive comparison, the evaluated methods include four existing tools (Effort, FakeVLM, MIRROR, and AIDE), \ouragent~framework with pretrained MLLMs (Qwen3-VL-2B/4B/8B-Instruct), and other SOTA methods (FakeShield~\cite{fakeshield}, SIDA~\cite{sida}, FakeReasoning~\cite{fakereasoning}, and Forensic-MOE~\cite{fang2025forensic}).
-For all these competing methods, we utilize the officially released checkpoints provided by their authors.
-Together, these methods form a diverse and comprehensive benchmark for comparison.
+\textbf{Comparative Methods. }In order to ensure a comprehensive comparison, the evaluated methods include four existing tools (Effort, FakeVLM, MIRROR, and AIDE), \ouragent~framework with pretrained MLLMs (Qwen3-VL-2B/4B/8B-Instruct), and other SOTA methods (FakeShield~\cite{fakeshield}, SIDA~\cite{sida}, FakeReasoning~\cite{fakereasoning}, and Forensic-MOE~\cite{fang2025forensic}), forming a diverse benchmark for comparison.
+For all competing methods, we use the officially released checkpoints from their authors.